raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Use as an Operational TLV

-When sent in a DSOP request message, from server to client, the Retry Delay TLV (0) is considered an Operation TLV.
+When sent in a DSO request message, from server to client, the Retry Delay TLV (0) is considered an Operation TLV.
 It is used by a server to request that a client close the session, and not to reconnect for the indicated time interval.